auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-apis.md

     - The `CLIENTS_WITH_MFA` variable holds the Client IDs of all the applications you want to use this rule.
 (You can remove this (and the `if` statement that follows) if you don't need it.)

-    - The `context.request.query.scope` property contains all the scopes that the authentication request asked for.
-If it includes the value `transfer:funds` then we ask for MFA by setting the `context.multifactor` property to the appropriate value.
-In this case we are asking for MFA using [Push](/multifactor-authentication/factors/push).
+    - The `context.request.query.scope` property contains all the scopes for which the authentication request asked.
+If it includes the value `transfer:funds`, then we ask for MFA by setting the `context.multifactor` property to the appropriate value.
+In this case, we are asking for MFA using [Push](/multifactor-authentication/factors/push).

-2. Next, we will configure the app to send the appropriate authentication request, depending on the action that the user wants to perform.
-Notice that the only difference between the two authentication requests (with or without MFA) is the scope `transfer:funds`.
+2. Configure the app to send the appropriate authentication request, depending on the action that the user wants to perform.
+Notice that the only difference between the two authentication requests (with or without MFA) is the scope.

     ```html
     <div class="code-picker">